Prognostics for Autonomous Deep-Space Habitat Health Management under Multiple Unknown Failure Modes: Acknowledgments

-Competing risk models often produce survival or hazard rates that can be difficult to interpret in engineering contexts.
-As a result, many researchers have shifted toward methods that directly model sensor data to predict RUL, though few focus on multiple failure modes.
-It is common for researchers to develop general RUL prediction methodologies and then apply them to datasets with multiple failure modes.
-For example, \cite{Aremu2020} proposed a correlation and relative entropy feature engineering framework for complex systems and \cite{Kim2021} proposed a deep convolutional neural network.
-In both cases, the researchers validated their methodologies on datasets with multiple failure modes.
-However, they do not consider multiple failure modes in an explicit manner.
-Failure to do so could result in highly biased predictions.
-Therefore, the development of RUL prediction methodologies that account for multiple failure modes is growing. \cite{Jiao2020} used a support vector machine for failure mode diagnosis with features extracted from a deep belief network, followed by RUL prediction using a particle filter. \cite{Xiong2023} trained distinct LSTM models for each failure mode.
+Recently, the development of RUL prediction methodologies that account for multiple failure modes has grown. \cite{Jiao2020} used a support vector machine for failure mode diagnosis with features extracted from a deep belief network, followed by RUL prediction using a particle filter. \cite{Xiong2023} trained distinct LSTM models for each failure mode.
 Once a physics-informed CNN classifier diagnoses the active failure mode, the appropriate LSTM model is utilized.
 Furthermore, \cite{Chehade2018} fit random coefficient models to failure mode-specific health indices.
-However, these articles do not incorporate a sensor selection algorithm and they rely on labeling of the failure modes determined either through visual inspection of domain knowledge.
-Consequently, researchers have begun addressing these gaps. \cite{Wu2023} adopted a semi-supervised graph-based approach for feature extraction from partially labeled failures and used elastic net functional regression for sensor selection and RUL prediction.
-More recently, \cite{Fu2025} proposed a time-series clustering algorithm to identify latent failure modes, followed by LSTM-based RUL prediction.
-Furthermore, \cite{su2025deep} combined mixture of (log)-location scale regression with deep learning to predict RUL in a scenario with unknown failure modes.
-However, in both papers, sensor selection was limited to excluding sensors with obviously non-informative signals, such as constant or low-variance signals.
+However, these articles do not incorporate a sensor selection algorithm and they rely on labeling of the failure modes determined either through visual inspection or domain knowledge.
+However, DSHs must operate autonomously and thus, cannot rely on failure mode labeling from an operator on Earth.
+The time to complete the labeling process coupled with the distance from Earth to the DSH could result in significant and unacceptable delays \cite{rollock2025characterizing}.